 In a new clinical venture, neurologists and neurosurgeons at the UFHealth Comprehensive Epilepsy Program carried out the first stereo-electroencephalography (SEEG) implant in April this year.
 SEEG is a neurosurgical technique to map seizures from deep in the brain.
 Results from SEEG are crucial in designing the strategy for therapeutic brain operations for patients with difficult-to-treat epilepsy.
 Though developed in Europe over five decades ago, SEEG has been adopted in the United States only in recent years.
-With the arrival of SEEG at UF, hundreds of our patients with difficult-to-treat epilepsy have access to a leading-edge technology that offers hope of a cure or significant amelioration of their seizures.
+With the arrival of SEEG at UF, dozens of our patients with difficult-to-treat epilepsy have access to a leading-edge technology that offers hope of a cure or significant amelioration of their seizures.

 SEEG marks a watershed in our clinical epilepsy program, and highlights the collaborative interdisciplinary culture of patient care at UFHealth.
 This first implant creates a path forward for some of our most challenging patients.